blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 toc_icon: "list"
 toc_sticky: true
 ---
-The bootstrap sequence starts after the load of the `index.html` and the JavaScript bundles produced by Webpack. *Angular Runtime* create the environment, the platform, where the application can be started, finally the root component is rendered.
+The Angular bootstrap sequence starts after the load of the `index.html` and the JavaScript bundles produced by Webpack. *Angular Runtime* creates the *platform* where the *application* can be started and finally the root component is rendered.

 What follows is related to Angular View Engine and experimented on *Angular 8.2.9*{: .italic-red-text }.